anynines/a9s-kubernetes-training/website/docs/kubernetes2/module-advanced-pods/24-exercise-rdy-stu.md

 ## Startup Probe

-`90-deployment-stup.yaml`
+`90-deployment-stup.yaml`:

+    apiVersion: apps/v1
+    kind: Deployment
+    metadata:
+      name: adv-pod-conf-depl
+      labels:
+          app: adv-pod-conf
+    spec:
+      selector:
+        matchLabels:
+          app: adv-pod-conf
+      replicas: 5
+      template:
+        metadata:
+          labels:
+            app: adv-pod-conf
+        spec:
+          containers:
+          - name: adv-pod-conf-con
+            image: fischerjulian/apc-demo-app:0.8.1
+            ports:
+              - containerPort: 4567
+            env:
+              - name: MY_POD_IP
+                valueFrom:
+                  fieldRef:
+                    fieldPath: status.podIP
+              - name: SLEEP_ON_STARTUP
+                value: "random"
+            livenessProbe:
+              httpGet:
+                path: /healthz
+                port: 4567
+              initialDelaySeconds: 30
+              periodSeconds: 3
+            readinessProbe:
+              httpGet:
+                path: /healthz
+                port: 4567
+              initialDelaySeconds: 30
+              periodSeconds: 3

-The `initialDelaySeconds` setting of live and readiness probes postpone the execution of the first probe execution.
+The `initialDelaySeconds` setting of Live and Readiness Probes postpone the execution of the first probe.
 For a known, fixed delay this may be handy.
-However, if the startup delay is unknown and varies in broader range, it would be desired to detect live and ready pods as quickly as possible rather than waiting for a long time, even if the Pod has started quicker than anticipated.
+However, if the startup delay is unknown and varies in broader range, detecting live and ready pods as quickly as possible would be more desirable  than waiting for a fixed amount of time.

 **Exercise**: